CookiesKush/Clean-GUI-Template/README.md

   </a>
 </p>

-## What is new in this fork.
+## What have I changed in the auth system?
-I have removed the HWID Auth system with a very simple Password and Username system.
+I have removed the HWID Auth system and replaced it with a very simple Password and Username system.
 I have made this very simple so there is no remember me button yet because I had to remove it currently, in the feature maybe I will re-add it again!

+## Requirements
+You need to delete the Remember me label and checkbox, as I have previously stated this is a very simple auth version so it does not have a rememeber me function yet

+## To-do List
+- Remember me function.❌
+- Register system.❌
+- How to login page rework.❌

 ## Contact
 Email - falcon@null.net